 Yes.
-We will only use name, address, date of birth and sex where this is absolutely necessary to link to your other healthcare records.
+We will only use name, address, date of birth and sex where this is absolutely necessary to link to your other healthcare records, and where we are required by law to pass these on to the national public health bodies to help the country manage the pandemic.
 We will use your postcode to try to work out how COVID-19 is spreading around the country, and in your local area.
 All samples and survey records will be identified only by a code for your home and for each person in it joining the survey, together with month and year of birth (not actual date).
 Information which can identify you will only be held by ONS and IQVIA and specific other providers listed under "What will happen to my data" for the purposes of the survey.